drbean/edit/tsailin/2019APBR_english_proofing.md

 The Business Model and Innovation Mix in Transition: Evidence from Taiwanese Contract Manufacturers

-The successful transition of Taiwanese contract manufacturers is a critical case of business model innovation for the latecomers in emerging Asia.
-From original equipment manufacturers (OEM) to original brand manufacturers (OBM), the latecomers engage in different innovation practices to coordinate with the transition of value proposition on specific manufacturing business models.
-According to the second and third Taiwanese industrial innovation surveys, we attempt to depict the innovation practices under different business models as well as the changes in the transition.
-The results indicate that OEM latecomers have lower engagement in all kinds of innovation practices.
-Still, original design manufacturers (ODM) and OBM ones actively engage in technological, marketing, and organizational innovation, which follows the value proposition in the market.
-In the transition of the business model, OEM latecomers have more organizational changes as the preparatory for radical changes on all kinds of innovation practices.
-Moreover, new ODM entrants would have a stiff challenge in enhancing product innovation and market promotion.
-Furthermore, new OBM entrants would pay more effort to organizational adjustment and the expansion of marketing practices.
-The paper concludes that a business model innovation comprises the mix of innovation in production and organizational works to follow the value proposition, and the business model transition is that the firms would pay the efforts to adjust the innovation mix into the new value proposition.
+The successful transition of Taiwanese contract manufacturers from followers to leaders is a critical case for the study of business model innovation by latecomers in an emerging Asia.
+From original equipment manufacturers (OEM) to original brand manufacturers (OBM), latecomers engage in different innovation practices to coordinate with the transition of their value propositions in different manufacturing business models.
+Using data from the second and third Taiwanese industrial innovation surveys, we attempt to depict the innovation practices followed in different business models as well as the changes in the transition from one model to another.
+The results indicate that OEM latecomers have lower engagement in all kinds of innovation practices, while original design manufacturers (ODM) and OBM ones actively engage in technological, marketing, and organizational innovation, according to their value propositions in the market.
+In the retooling of their business model, OEM latecomers make more organizational changes as preparation for radical changes in all their innovation practices, as new ODM entrants face stiff challenges in enhancing product innovation and market promotion.
+Furthermore, new OBM entrants are forced to pay more attention to organizational adjustment and the expansion of marketing practices.
+The paper concludes that business model innovation comprises a mix of innovation in the production and organizational work required to express a value proposition, and business model transition is a consequence of firms making the effort to adjust the innovation mix to realize a new value proposition.
 Some managerial implications are suggested.

 Keywords: Business model transition; Innovation practices; Manufacturing